erikringsmuth/requirejs-router/readme.md

 Tells the router to load the module for the current route.
 Use this to trigger the initial page load.
 This will also get called by the `urlChangeEventHandler()` any time a hashchange or popstate event is triggered.

 ## routeLoadedCallback(module, routeArguments)
-Called when RequireJS finishes loading the module for the current route.
-The AMD module and route arguments will be passed as arguments.
-Use this method to render the view and attach it to the document.
-You must implement this function in the router config.
+Called when the route's AMD module finishes loading.
+Use this to render the view and attach it to the document.
+The module and route arguments will be passed as arguments.
+Implement this function in the router config.
 A simple function like this will do everything you need.

 ```js
 function routeLoadedCallback(module, routeArguments) {